Person reviewing short-term loan options after receiving medical bills with existing debt

 When Short-Term Loans Can Trigger Collections

-If you suspect a lender is using aggressive or illegal collection tactics, understanding your rights is critical.
-Our breakdown of predatory vs. fair lending practices can help you identify which terms cross legal lines before you sign anything.
+If you suspect a lender is using aggressive or illegal collection tactics, our breakdown of predatory vs. fair lending practices can help you identify which terms cross legal lines before you sign anything.

-Key Takeaway: Payday loan rollovers — permitted in many states — can add $15 to $30 per $100 borrowed each cycle, turning a $500 medical bill loan into a multi-month debt trap.
+Payday loan rollovers, permitted in many states, can add $15 to $30 per $100 borrowed each cycle, turning a $500 medical bill loan into a multi-month debt trap.
 The CFPB’s payday loan resource center outlines borrower protections by state.

 What Alternatives Exist Before Taking a Short-Term Loan for Medical Bills?